amacati/SoulsGym/README.md

 - [Documentation](#documentation)

 ## Requirements
-SoulsGym uses Dark Souls III as engine for its environments.
-You need to have the latest version of the game installed.
+You need to have the latest version of Dark Souls III installed since SoulsGym uses the game as engine for its environments.
 Dark Souls III is **not** available for free and has to be purchased (e.g. at the [Steam store](https://store.steampowered.com/app/374320/DARK_SOULS_III/)).
 SoulsGym requires the player to load into the game before any environments are created.
 In addition we require custom key bindings and graphic settings.
 It is also highly recommended to start the game in offline mode and delete your new save game after gym use to protect you from multiplayer bans.

 > **Warning:** Please follow the setup description in our [official docs](TODO:INSERT_DOC_LINK) for the correct key settings, ban prevention, loss of game saves etc.